 - The Consumer Ombudsman - deals with all consumer complaints in sectors not already covered by an ombudsman scheme, with a focus on retail, home improvements or installation services, second hand cars and car repairs as well as servicing.

 - The Financial Ombudsman Service - for complaints about banks, investment companies, insurance companies and other financial services companies

 - The Legal Ombudsman - for complaints about lawyers or claims management companies in England and Wales

 - The Ombudsman Services - Communications/ Cisas - for complaints about telephone, mobile and broadband companies

 - The Property Ombudsman (formerly known as the Ombudsman for Estate Agents) - for complaints about estate agents

 - The Energy Ombudsman - for complaints with an energy company

 - The Housing Ombudsman - for complaints about member landlords and agents

-- The Furniture Ombudsman - for about furniture, home improvement and retail relating to these sectors.
+- The Dispute Resolution Ombudsman - for complaints about furniture, home improvement and retail.